compgenomr/book/09-chip-seq-analysis.md

-We are now ready to run the motif discovery.Firstly we load the  `rGADEM` package:
+We are now ready to run the motif discovery.
+Firstly we load the  `rGADEM` package: